prideeshm/Mean-and-Variance/README.md

                                                ## Name:Prideesh M
                                                ## Reg no:212223040154

-#  Mean and variance of a discrete  distribution
+# EX-1:Mean and variance of a discrete  distribution

 # Aim :